 There are ways to encourage your cat to drink more water.
-Make sure you provide clean water at all times, place water bowls in various places and make sure the bowls are filled regularly.
+Make sure you provide clean water at all times, place water bowls in various places, and make sure the bowls are filled regularly.
 Keep in mind that cats have their own preferences when it comes to obtaining water.
-Some cats prefer tap water and other bottled.
-Other prefer water fountains that you can easily find at any fully-stocked pet store.
-Try adding ice cubes in your cat’s food or in the water bowl.
+Some cats prefer tap water and others bottled.
+Others prefer water fountains that you can easily find at any fully-stocked pet store.
+Try adding ice cubes to your cat’s food or in the water bowl.

 If you suspect that your cat is dehydrated, take her to a veterinarian immediately.

 Cat Care Tip #3 – Letting your cat play

 Although there is a growing trend for cat lovers to keep their companions indoors, many owners decide to give their cats the freedom to come and go as they please.
 And many cat care specialists do encourage allowing your cat to be more independent.